antonfirsov/docs/2016/09-Sep/week2/09-12-2016-week-in-dotnet.md

 Project of the week: Avalonia
 -----------------------------

-[Avalonia](https://github.com/avaloniaui/avalonia) is a multi-platform windowing toolkit, somewhat like WPF.
+[Avalonia](https://github.com/avaloniaui/avalonia) is a multi-platform UI toolkit, somewhat like WPF.
 It supports XAML and a flexible styling system, and runs on Windows, Linux, macOS, iOS, and Android.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/c_AB_XSILp0" frameborder="0" allowfullscreen></iframe>